 Sachdeva recommends not using recipes as a bible, but instead as a guide.
 When asked about his own tried-and-tested methods for sticking to a healthy diet, he says, “What’s healthy for me is not necessarily healthy for you.
 Instead, focus on simply making your meals tasty.”

-On Keeping up With
+On Keeping up With Challenges and Innovations

 As a chef, pushing the envelope of cooking with innovative experiments is a job requirement, but once in a while, a challenge becomes too great.
 It was then but obvious for us to ask chef Sachdeva, which was that one ingredient (read superfood) that posed a challenge for him.
 Unsurprisingly, Sachdeva equates challenge to “fun!”
 He adds, “Fortunately, I have lived in Mumbai long enough to understand the season and ingredients, so having to work with the fresh and seasonal produce didn’t come across as a surprise.
 Unless you consider camera (in this particular case) an ingredient.”